rosedj1/CMSOfficeHours/Programming/ROOT/ROOT_basics.md

 - Use `c->Modified()` to update an already drawn object.

 Use the ROOT interpreter to **test pieces of your code**, before you put it into a script.

+Make a nice multiplication/times symbol using ROOT: `thing1 #upoint thing2`

+- Comes out as a small dot.

 ## More Resources